-Amended Pleadings
+DUCivR 15-1 Amended Pleadings

 Adds a requirement that a party moving under Fed.
 R. Civ.
-P. 15(a)(2) must attach as an exhibit to a motion for leave to amend not only the proposed amended pleading but also a redlined version of the proposed amended pleading comparing it with the pleading sought to be amended.
+P. 15(a)(2) must attach as an exhibit to a motion for leave to amend not only the proposed amended pleading but also a redlined version of the proposed amended pleading, comparing it with the pleading sought to be amended.
 Pro se litigants are exempt from this requirement.

-Notification of Claim of Unconstitutionality This rule was renumbered from DUCivR 24-1 to DUCivR 5.1-1.
+DUCivR 24-1 Notification of Claim of Unconstitutionality

+This rule was renumbered from DUCivR 24-1 to DUCivR 5.1-1.
 The language was also edited to be more precise.

-Notices Required for Depositions Under Fed.
+DUCivR 30-2 Notices Required for Depositions Under Fed.
 R. Civ.
 P. 30(b)(6)

 This new rule requires that a 30(b)(6) notice shall be served at least 28 days prior to the scheduled deposition and at least 45 days before the discovery cutoff date.
 The rule provides deadlines for serving written objections and for seeking resolution from the court.
-The rule provides that a party may serve only one notice on any particular party or non-party, and the rule limits the number of topics included and the total length of the deposition.
+It also provides that a party may serve only one notice on any particular party or non-party, and it limits the number of topics and the total time for depositions.
 The parties may agree to different limitations or the court may order otherwise on a showing of good cause.

-DUCivR 83-1.4

-Attorneys Substitution and Withdrawal of Attorney
+DUCivR 83-1.4 Attorneys Substitution and Withdrawal of Attorney